Kirche Lauterbrunnen in the distance

 Your One Day in Lauterbrunnen Itinerary

-Enjoy breakfast at Flavours Cafe.
+Enjoy breakfast at Flavours Cafe

 a coffee to go with latte art

+This post assumes that you arrive in Lauterbrunnen in the morning, so you don’t have access to your hotel’s free breakfast.
 If you checked in yesterday, though, and have breakfast already taken care of, you can skip this section and move onto the next part.

-Although there isn’t a large variety of breakfast options in Lauterbrunnen, the few choices that you have are top notch.
+Although there isn’t a large variety of breakfast options in Lauterbrunnen, the few choices that you do have are top notch.

-Take Flavours for example.
+Take Flavours, for example.
 This awesome cafe has everything from a classic sit down breakfast to a grab-and-go pastry selection.

+Don’t even get me started on the coffee!
 I can’t tell you how many cappuccinos I’ve had here (sometimes more than once in the same day) and I can assure you that I will be back for more.

 Toss everything you think you know about cappuccinos out the window because the Swiss version is about to put the rest to shame!